-The crude oil and natural gas and power industries are currently subject to environmental regulations pursuant to a variety of municipal, provincial, and federal legislation.
-The regulations with respect to air emissions, water, land use and remediation are evolving and in recent years have exposed a requirement for significant change to Kiwetinohk's industry, which are expected to continue during and throughout this energy transition.
-Compliance with such legislation may require significant expenditures or result in operational restrictions.
-Breach of such requirements may result in suspension or revocation of necessary licenses and authorizations, civil liability for pollution damage and the imposition of material fines and penalties, all of which might have a significant negative impact on reputation, earnings and overall competitiveness of Kiwetinohk.
+The crude oil, natural gas and power development industries are currently subject to environmental regulations pursuant to municipal, provincial and federal legislation.
+Regulations with respect to air emissions, water, land use and remediation are evolving and in recent years have exposed a requirement for significant change to Kiwetinohk's industry, which are expected to continue to evolve.
+Increased regulatory compliance costs or operational restrictions could result.
+Regulatory violations may result in suspension or revocation of necessary licenses and authorizations, civil liability for pollution damage and the imposition of material fines and penalties, all of which might have a significant negative impact on reputation, earnings and overall competitiveness of Kiwetinohk.

-Ongoing access to Kiwetinohk's oil and gas resource base requires dedicated technical and environmental expertise and constructive engagement and collaboration with stakeholders, including the Government of Alberta and the communities and Indigenous nations in the Company's operating area.
+Ongoing access to Kiwetinohk's oil and gas resource base requires dedicated technical and environmental expertise and constructive engagement and collaboration with groups including the Government of Alberta and the communities and Indigenous nations in the Company's operating area.